 During August 2009, the Company entered into four interest rate swap agreements with an effective date of December 31, 2009.
-The agreements, collectively, provide for the Company to pay interest for less than a four-year period at a weighted average fixed rate of 2.78% on notional amounts aggregating to \$140 million while receiving interest for the same period at the one month LIBOR rate on the same been designated as cash flow hedges against the variability in the LIBOR interest rate on the term loan at LIBOR rate on the othround amounts.
-These agreements with gree effective rate on the notional amounts at 4.28%.
-The Company formally assesses both at inception and at least quarterly thereafter, whether the derivative sued in hedging transactions are effective in offsetting changes in cash flow befeed item.
-As of December 31, 2009, the hedge relationships qualified as effective hed S15.
-Consequently, all changes in the fair value of the derivatives are deferred and recorded in other comprehensive income (loss) until the related forecasted transactions are recognized in the considiated statements of income.
+The agreements collectively provide for the Company to pay interest for less than a four-year period at a weighted average fixed rate of 2.78% on notional amounts aggregating to \$140.0 million while receiving interest for the same period at the one month LIBOR rate on the same notional amounts.
+These agreements will expire in July 2013.
+These swaps have been designated as cash flow hedges against the variability in the LIBOR interest rate on the Company's term loan at LIBOR plus 1.50%, thereby fixing the Company's weighted average effective rate on the notional amounts at 4.28%.
+The Company formally assesses both at inception and at least quarterly thereafter, whether the derivatives used in hedging transactions are effective in offsetting changes in cash flows of the hedged item.
+As of December 31, 2010, the hedge relationships qualified as effective hedges under FASB ASC Topic 815, Derivatives and Hedging, or ASC 815.
+Consequently, all changes in the fair value of the derivatives are deferred and recorded in other comprehensive income (loss) until the related forecasted transactions are recognized in the consolidated statements of income.
+The fair value of the interest rate swap agreements are based on third-party bank quotes.
+At December 31, 2010 and December 31, 2009, the Company recorded the interest rate swaps as liabilities at their fair value of \$6.6 million and \$2.6 million, respectively.

-The fair value of the interest rate swaps are based on third-party bank quotes.
-The table below describes the interest rate swaps and the fair value of the liabilities that were outstanding as of December 31, 2009 and 2008:
+The table below describes the interest rate swaps in aggregate, and the fair value of the liabilities that were outstanding as of December 31, 2010 and 2009:

-Interest Rate Aggregate Notional Amounts (In millions) Average Swap Rate Aggregate Fair Value (In millions) Maturity Dates At December 31, 2009 Interest Rate Swaps \$ 140.0 2.78% \$ (2.6) July 2013 At December 31, 2008 Interest Rate Swap \$ 40.0 5.26% \$ (1.0) September 2009
+Interest Rate Aggregate Notional Amounts (In millions) Average Swap Rate Aggregate Fair Value (In millions) Maturity Dates At December 31, 2010 Interest Rate Swaps \$140.0 2.78% \$(6.6) July 2013 At December 31, 2009 · · Interest Rate Swaps \$140.0 2.78% \$(2.6) July 2013